-MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus IP Development Limited or its subsidiaries or affiliated companies in the United States, United Kingdom and other countries.
+MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus or one of its affiliates.

 All other marks are the property of their respective owners.

 Contents

 Overview of Apache Flex Support 4

 Sample Applications

 Enabling Your Apache Flex Application for Testing

 Loading Automation Packages at Run Time

 Limitations for Testing Apache Flex 6

 Using the Flex Automation Launcher for Run-Time Loading 7

 Compiling Automation Packages Prior to Run Time 7

 Modifying the Configuration File of the Compiler 8

 Testing Flex Applications 10

 Configuring the Security Settings for Your Local Flash Player

 Starting the Component Explorer

 Creating a New Project

 Configuring an Apache Flex Application 11

 Recording a Test Case for the Sample Apache Flex Application 12

 Replaying a Test Case 13

 Silk4J Quick Tour 14

 Importing Silk4J Sample Scripts 14

 Running a Sample Silk4J Test Case